cloudfoundry-attic/mega-ci/README.md

 * `artifacts/keypair/id_rsa_bosh`: the private key created in your AWS account that will be used for all deployments; you will need this if you ever want to ssh into the BOSH instance or any of the VMs deployed by BOSH.
+* `generated-stubs/pipeline/bosh-director-uuid.yml`: If you plan to use the BOSH director deployed here for Concourse to also deploy other things, you will need the Director UUID in this stub.
+* `generated-stubs/pipeline/cf-resources.yml`: If you plan to use the BOSH director deployed here for Concourse to also deploy other things, you may need the data about AWS resources contained in this stub.
+* (`stubs/bosh/bosh_passwords.yml`): If you do not provide this file, it will be generated for you.
+* (`certs/concourse.key`): If you do not provide this file, it will be generated for you.
+* (`certs/concourse.pem`): If you do not provide this file, it will be generated for you.

 The script will also print the IP of the BOSH director.
 Target your director by running:
 ```bash